docker/docs/docker-hub/billing/pricing-pull-rate-limit-faqs.md

 ### What are the Docker Terms of Service?

 The Docker Terms of Service is an agreement between you and Docker that governs your use of Docker products and services.
-Click on the link to view the full [Docker Terms of Service](https://www.docker.com/legal).
+Click on the link to view the full [Docker Terms of Service](https://www.docker.com/legal){: target="blank" rel="noopener" class=""}.

 ### When do the Docker Terms of Service take effect?